Verifiable Learning for Robust Tree Ensembles: Introduction

 \item We propose a new training algorithm that automatically learns a large-spread decision tree ensemble amenable for efficient security verification.
 In short, our algorithm first trains a traditional decision tree ensemble and then prunes it to satisfy the proposed large-spread condition (Section~\ref{sec:training}).

-\item We implement our training algorithm and experimentally verify its effectiveness on three public datasets.
-Our large-spread ensembles are more robust than traditional ensembles against evasion attacks and admit a much more efficient security verification, while incurring in just a relatively small loss of accuracy in the non-adversarial setting (Section~\ref{sec:experiments}). \end{enumerate}
+\item We implement our training algorithm and experimentally verify its effectiveness on four public datasets.
+Our large-spread ensembles are more robust than traditional ensembles against evasion attacks and admit a much more efficient security verification, at the cost of just an acceptable loss of accuracy in the non-adversarial setting (Section~\ref{sec:experiments}). \end{enumerate}